Microsoft Server Product Licensing

-In July 2010, Cornell University and Microsoft negotiated a Server Agreement to include most Microsoft server products, as an addendum to our existing Campus Agreement.
-This agreement was renewed in May 2013 for another three years.
+In July 2010, Cornell University and Microsoft negotiated a Server Agreement to include most Microsoft server products as an addendum to our existing Campus Agreement.

 The Campus Server Agreement allows Cornell University staff and faculty, and most Cornell affiliates, to download selected Microsoft server products and install them onto computers owned by Cornell University and eligible affiliated institutions.

-Weill Cornell Medical College has its own arrangement in place with Microsoft, and is not covered by the Server Agreement.
+Weill Cornell Medicine has its own arrangement in place with Microsoft and is not covered by the Server Agreement.
 Weill Cornell staff and faculty should check with their local IT providers for information about Microsoft licensing.

 Departmental Management of Server Products

 In order to get products to the people that need them most efficiently, we have given direct access to the Microsoft Volume License Service Center (VLSC) to select IT support professionals in several campus units.
 If you are a part of a listed unit, please contact the associated Microsoft Administrator to get the Microsoft product(s) that you need.

 Individuals are set up as Microsoft Administrators at the approval of Cornell's Information Technology Management Committee (ITMC).
 If you are an ITMC member and wish to add someone to this list, or if you believe that you should be on the list yourself, please send the following information to email@example.com.